-A large three-sided culvert will be installed under 160th Street NW to improve fish passage and fish habitat.
-The work will start early July and is expected to be complete in late October.
+A large three-sided culvert was installed under 160th Street NW to improve fish passage and fish habitat.
+Construction was completed in October 2021.

-The Huge Creek culvert is being replaced to provide a clear fish passage for native trout and salmon upstream into Kitsap County.
-This project is part of a larger effort to improve fish passage in the Minter Creek basin.
-Eliminating blockages to fish passage, allowing migratory fish to access the high quality spawning habitat upstream, is an important part of the County's salmon recovery strategy.
-The current culvert will be demolished on site and hauled away.
-New guardrails will be added, and native plantings will be established.
+The Huge Creek culvert was replaced to provide a clear fish passage for native trout and salmon upstream into Kitsap County.
+This project was part of a larger effort to improve fish passage in the Minter Creek basin.
+Eliminating blockages to fish passage, allowing migratory fish to access the high-quality spawning habitat upstream, is an important part of the County's salmon recovery strategy.

 The work area starts approximately 2,000 feet west of 118th Avenue NW, between 126th Avenue NW and 121st Avenue Court NW on the Pierce-Kitsap County line.

-The construction cost is approximately $950,000 and is funded by the Recreation and Conservation Office (RCO), Flood Control Zone District (FCZD), Kitsap County and Pierce County Surface Water Management Funds.
+The construction cost approximately $950,000 and was funded by the Recreation and Conservation Office (RCO), Flood Control Zone District (FCZD), Kitsap County and Pierce County Surface Water Management Funds.

 Improve fish habitat and safe passage